ArataKagan/Binge-Worthy/README.md

 # Binge Worthy

-This is a TV recommendation app made with React, Node and Movie Database API.
+This is a TV show discovery app made with React, Node and Movie Database API.
 Please see the production site [here](https://murmuring-dusk-88857.herokuapp.com/).
 ___